teambit/docs/docs/dependencies.md

 ## Dependencies

 A key feature of Bit is the ability to automatically create a dependency graph, based on the component's source code.
-There are two types of dependencies that a javascript can rely on, using a require or import statements:
+Javascript can rely on two types of dependencies using a require or import statements:

 - Packages that are installed as node_modules
 - Files and directories from inside the project, or referenced in decorators (e.g. in Angular)